matystl/redux-effect-reducers/README.md

 Just reminder don't return promises as effects.
-You can use [redux-promise](https://github.com/acdlite/redux-promise) but only from action creators not as effects because promises are inherently unpure.
+You can use [redux-promise](https://github.com/acdlite/redux-promise) but only from action creators not as effects because promises are inherently impure.

 # Is this working with redux [devtools](https://github.com/gaearon/redux-devtools)

 Short answer yes.
-More detailed anwer is that in order to support replay and other godnes of dev tools current implementation is that for every action effects are evaluated only once.
+More detailed answer is that in order to support replay and other goodness of dev tools current implementation is that for every action effects are evaluated only once.
 So if dev tools replay action this lib know that it should skip evaluating effects.